240304-Hexaware/Orientation/README.md

 ## Leetcode - Container With Most Water
-Firstly, let's take a look at leetcode.
+Let's take a look at leetcode.
 This is a great web site full of code challenges.
 Today I want to look at the [Container With Most Water](https://leetcode.com/problems/container-with-most-water/) challenge.
 As we go about making sure everyone has the access and software necessary, you might get a bit bored.
 I would suggest taking a look at this or other code challenges.

 ## Onboarding & Setup
 We are going to make sure everyone has access to everything and has all necessary software installed.
 This will likely take the rest of the day.
 This is always a painful process.
 IF you aren't in need of any assistance, please be patient and treat this as unstructured time.